joao-aguilera-c/terraform-project-example/README.md

 Implementing a private EKS cluster with a custom VPC and the aws-load-balancer-controller installed
 - multiple-lambdas-one-log:
 Implementing two Lambda functions using a general log stream.
+- sqs-triggering-lambda:
+Implementing a Lambda function that is triggered by an SQS queue.